 Emotional abuse leaves no physical indications but still causes suffering.
 It may include:

-Financial abuse occurs any time someone takes advantage of a senior for their own financial gain.
+Financial abuse occurs any time someone takes advantage of a resident for their own financial gain.
 This may include:

 - Stealing cash or valuables